william-nguyen128/OOP-Project/README.md

 #### Game's Rules:

-..\* Your goal is to fight through hordes of monsters and survive for a certain period of time.
+1. Your goal is to fight through hordes of monsters and survive for a certain period of time.
 After surviving the monsters' attacks, the princess now awaits...
+2. Starting out with just your trusty whip, you must press on and survive this hellhole.
+Multiple upgrades for your physique will also be available before starting your journey.
+You should reserve your wallet for these upgrades if you want an easier life.
+3. You can also develop your body by defeating enemies and earning EXP.
+You will be rewarded with upgrades to your stats at each level.
+Do pay attention that each time you level up, the required amount of EXP required to reach the next level will also increase.
+4. As time goes by, more and more enemies will start to spawn.
+That being said, it is recommended that you try to scavenge the area around you to find as much useful stuff as you can before things get out of hand.

+### 2. TECHNOLOGY USED:

+1. Programming language: Java (100%)
+2. Library: Internal Java libraries
+   ..\* Graphics: Graphics, Graphics2D, BufferedImage, AlphaComposite, etc.
+   ..\* Sound: AudioInputStream, AudioSystem, Clip, FloatControl, etc.
+3. Framework: Created by following the tutorial video[^link].
+   [^link]: How to Make a 2D Game in Java: https://www.youtube.com/watch?v=om59cwR7psI&list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq

+### 3. FEATURES:

+#### Completed: